athul-collab/athul-collab/README.md

 ###

 <h2 align="left">Hey !!
-I'm Athul B Alex, a passionate FULL stack developer eager to build scalable and performant full-stack applications.
+I'm Athul B Alex, a passionate FULL STACK DEVELOPER eager to build scalable and performant full-stack applications.
 As a fresher, I focus on clean code, user-centric design, and continuous learning.</h2>

 ###